arubis/Fatima/PowerPoint/Lesson 1-Basic Presenting.md

 ## Lecture ##

-Concisely, a presentation is generally just a way to share information: you can use it to report on something you've done, to share ideas, to instruct on how to do something, and many more.
+A presentation is just a way to share information: you can use it to report on something you've done, to share ideas, to instruct on how to do something, and many more.
 Since I have a plan and am sharing how to formally present, this entire class is a formal presentation!

 Now that we've discussed the difference between informal and formal presentations, let's plan a formal presentation within this class.

-I really like domoda—Mariana Gassama's is very very sweet!
+I really like domoda—Mariama Gassama's is very very sweet!
 But I don't know how to make it.
 So I'll need all of your help!

 We'll start by outlining the presentation—that is, dividing it into its biggest parts.
 Let's use a simple format that works for most presentations: